-STUDENTINTERSCHOLASTIC / EXTRACURRICULAR ACTIVITIES

-(Secondary Schools)
+STUDENT ACTIVITIES(Secondary Schools)

-Organized extracurricular activities shall be open to all students in good standing and shall be voluntary.
+Organized student activities shall be open to all students in good standing and shall be voluntary.
 The justification for such activities rests upon the extent to which they contribute to the fulfillment of the educational objectives of the School Division.
-Extracurricular activities include student organizations, athletics, and other interscholastic competitions.
+Student activities include student organizations, athletics, and other interscholastic competitions.
 All of these groups are required to follow all School Division policies, guidelines, and rules.
 No activities may be in conflict with State accreditation standards.

 Athletics